Hutchinson River Parkway: History

 Construction of the parkway began in 1924 and the first two-mile (3 km) section was completed in December 1927.
 By October 1928, 11 mi of the parkway were open, connecting US 1 in Pelham Manor, New York with Westchester Avenue in White Plains, New York.
-The original roadway was an undivided, limited-access parkway, designed with gently sloping curves, stone arch bridges, and wooden lightposts.
+The original roadway was an undivided freeway, designed with gently sloping curves, stone arch bridges, and wooden lightposts.
 The original 11 mi section included bridle paths along the right-of-way.
 There was also a riding academy where the public could rent horses.

 In 1930, Robert Moses, an American public official who worked on New York metropolitan area infrastructure, announced plans to build more parkways in the Bronx.
 A southward extension from Pelham Manor to Pelham Bay Park opened on December 11, 1937.
 The new southerly extension became part of a rerouted New York State Route 1A.
 The final segment of the parkway—a southward extension to the Bronx–Whitestone Bridge—was completed on October 11, 1941 and was initially designated NY 1X.
 The NY 1X designation was removed in 1946 and replaced with a realigned NY 1A, which had previously followed Bruckner Boulevard and Shore Road between what is now the Bruckner Interchange and Exit 5 on the Hutch.
 The NY 1A designation was completely removed c.
 1962.

 Originally, the parkway was built and designated all the way to the Bronx–Whitestone Bridge, but the original parkway designs did not allow for commercial traffic.
 When the bridge was designated I-678, the section between the Bruckner Interchange and the Bronx–Whitestone Bridge had to be converted to Interstate Highway standards.
 Once that was completed in 1972, that section was assigned the I-678 designation and renamed the Hutchinson River Expressway.
 Modifications in 1984 included the straightening of some curves, increased sight distances, removal of the rustic lightposts, and lengthening of acceleration and deceleration lanes.
 Originally, there was a 10 cent toll in Pelham between exits 7 and 8.
 The toll was increased to 25 cents in 1958 and removed on October 31, 1994, with the last toll collected just before midnight.
 The tolls were abolished on the Saw Mill River and Hutchinson River parkways in November 1994.
 In mid-2021, the parkway's exit numbers were changed from sequential to mileage-based numbering.
+In addition, I-684 was assigned an exit number after initially being unsigned, which is Exit 16A.